Elvis Mešić

-Elvis Mešić (born 12 September 1981 in Bosanska Krupa, Bosnia and Herzegovina) is a Bosnian-Herzegovinian retired footballer who played as a defender.
+Elvis Mešić (born 12 September 1981) is a Bosnian former profesional footballer who played as a defender.

 Club career

 He started his career in a NK Bratstvo from his hometown.
 Good games for the club were a good recommendation for a transfer in Premier league side NK Jedinstvo Bihać.
 He later played for Croatian Prva HNL club HNK Cibalia and FK Željezničar for two seasons, respectively.
 In summer of 2011, he moved to Hapoel Ironi Rishon LeZion F.C. in the Israeli Premier League.